fossabot/ClassLoaderBrowser/README.md

 # ClassLoaderBrowser
-Browse the Classloaders and Classes in a Java application
+Browse the Classloaders and Classes in a Running Java application.